-This article is your one-stop resource for all things about what is a manometer and how to use it.
-You will also find out about manometer types and models and get some pointers about finding the right device for your process.
-Don’t forget to check out our articles on wireless manometers, on calibrating manometers, and on digital manometers.
+This article will tell you what you need to know about manometers.
+If you read on, you will find out what a manometer is, what it measures, and how it works.
+You will also learn out about manometer types and models and get some pointers about finding the right device for your process.
+Don’t forget to check out our articles on digital manometers, on calibrating manometers, and how battery life influences the accuracy of digital manometers.

 When we have to measure pressure, we have several ways to do it.
 However, “we” in this case can mean field technicians or your average citizen.
 You can find examples all over your daily life for measuring pressure.

 Have you ever had to fill a car or bike tire?
 Or have you ever had a medical checkup?
 For these purposes, you need to check pressure, air for your tires and blood for you.
 We can’t afford to have too much or too little pressure in any of these situations.

 So we have many ways to measure pressure, both digitally and “analogically.”
 Yes, you’ll find digital pressure indicators outside of industrial processes too.

 What is a manometer?